-Extremely low and very low-income households, regardless of race, are more likely to experience disproportionately greater need (housing problems, severe housing problems and/or housing cost burden) than households with higher incomes.
-However, in several categories, races other than White have a disproportionately greater need than the needs of that income category as a whole:
+Extremely low- and very low-income households, regardless of race, are more likely to experience disproportionately greater need (housing problems, severe housing problems and/or housing cost burdens) than households with higher incomes.
+However, in several categories, races other than White have a disproportionately greater need than those of that income category as a whole:

-- 0-30% AMI: Black/African American and American Indian/Alaska Natives experience more severe housing problems than other races. - 30-50% AMI: Hispanics experience more housing problems, Black/African Americans, Asians, and Hispanics experience more severe housing problems than other races. - 50-80% AMI: Black/African Americans experience more housing problems and Asians experience more severe housing problems than other races - 80-100% AMI: Asians experience more housing problems and severe housing problems than other races - For cost burden, Black/African Americas are disproportionally cost burdened between 30-50% than any other race.
-No race is disproportionally experiencing cost burdens greater than 50%.
+- 0-30% AMI: Black/African American and American Indian/Alaska Natives experience more severe housing problems than other races. - 30-50% AMI: Hispanics experience more housing problems, Black/African Americans, Asians, and Hispanics experience more severe housing problems than other races. - 50-80% AMI: Black/African Americans experience more housing problems and Asians experience more severe housing problems than other races - 80-100% AMI: Asians experience more housing problems and severe housing problems than other races - For cost burden, Black/African Americans are disproportionately cost burdened between 30-50% than any other race.
+No race is disproportionately experiencing cost burdened greater than 50%.